 Countries’ volume indices of AIC per capita can be found in the right-hand part of Table 1.
 Generally, levels of AIC per capita are more homogeneous than GDP but still there are substantial differences across the EU Member States.

-Luxembourg has the highest level of AIC per capita among all 37 countries included in this comparison at 31% above the EU average.
-It is followed by the EFTA countries Norway, Iceland, Switzerland and EU Member States Germany and Denmark, with AIC per capita at 28%, 24%, 23%, 23% and 21% above the EU average, respectively.
+Luxembourg has the highest level of AIC per capita among all 36 countries included in this comparison at 46% above the EU average.
+It is followed by the EFTA countries Norway (25%) and Switzerland (21%), EU Member States Denmark (21%) and Germany (20%), having an AIC per capita of more than 20% above the EU average.
 While Luxembourg can be said to belong to "a division of its own" in terms of GDP, this is less so for AIC.
-One reason for this is that cross-border workers contribute to GDP in Luxembourg while their consumption expenditure is recorded in the national accounts of the country of their residence.
-Ireland, having the second highest level of GDP per capita in the EU, has an AIC per capita at 6% below the EU average.
+As mentioned in the previous section, one reason for this is that cross-border workers contribute to GDP in Luxembourg while their consumption expenditure is recorded in the national accounts of the country of their residence.
+Ireland, having the second highest level of GDP per capita in the EU, has an AIC per capita at 10% below the EU average.

 Price levels in Europe

 Table 2 shows countries' price levels to the right, with the EU average at 100, for AIC only.
 It also shows the exchange rates applied in the calculation of the price level indices (see methodology described in Data sources).
 In the following, the discussion is restricted to the price levels of AIC, since this is closer to the concept of price levels that people are familiar with than a price level indicator based on GDP.